 For proprietary companies, the constitution may specify requirements in relation to approval of directors’ remuneration.

-For public companies, the constitution will generally require shareholders to approve the total aggregate amount of remuneration that can be paid to non-executive directors.
-Directors then have discretion as to how the amount is divided amongst themselves.
-The remuneration paid to executive directors is determined by the board, but it must be reasonable pursuant to Chapter 2E of the Corporations Act.
+For public companies, the constitution will generally require shareholders to approve the total aggregate amount of remuneration that can be paid to non-executive directors, and directors will have discretion as to the allocation amongst themselves.
+The board determines the remuneration payable to executive directors, which must be reasonable pursuant to Chapter 2E of the Corporations Act.

-Listed companies in Australia are not subject to binding shareholder votes in relation to their remuneration policies.
-However, listed companies are required to make detailed disclosure of their remuneration policies for (and payments made to) directors and key management personnel in their remuneration report.
-Those reports are subject to the following shareholder approval votes:
+Listed companies are not subject to binding shareholder votes in relation to remuneration policies, however, they are required to make detailed disclosure of their remuneration policies for (and payments made to) directors and key management personnel in their remuneration report.
+Those reports are subject to:

 The disclosures that a company must make in relation to the remuneration, fees or benefits payable to directors and officers will depend on the type of company.

-For large proprietary companies and public companies, which are required to prepare financial reports, disclosure of remuneration paid to directors is typically required to be disclosed pursuant to Accounting Standard AASB 124 (Related Party Disclosures).
+Large proprietary companies and public companies are required to prepare financial reports which typically require disclosure of remuneration paid to directors pursuant to Accounting Standard AASB 124 (Related Party Disclosures).

-A listed company must make more detailed disclosure of their remuneration policies for directors and key management personnel in a specific remuneration report (Section 300A Corporations Act).
-Detailed disclosure requirements apply to the remuneration report pursuant to the Corporations Act, Corporations Regulations 2001 (Cth) and Australian Accounting Standards.
-The remuneration report must be presented to shareholders at the AGM for adoption by way of an advisory vote; for further detail see above, 4.10 Approvals and Restrictions Concerning Payments to Directors/Officers.
+Listed companies must make detailed disclosure of their remuneration policies for directors and key management personnel in a specific remuneration report (Section 300A Corporations Act).
+The applicable disclosure requirements are set out in the Corporations Act, Corporations Regulations 2001 (Cth) and Australian Accounting Standards.
+The remuneration report must be presented to shareholders at the AGM for adoption by way of an advisory vote; for further detail see 4.10 Approvals and Restrictions Concerning Payments to Directors/Officers.

 Directors of a company are accountable to its shareholders as the owners of that company.
 The rules and requirements that may govern the relationship between a company and its shareholders can be found in the Corporations Act and, for listed companies, the ASX Listing Rules.

-The Corporations Act also prescribes that a company’s constitution has the effect of a statutory contract between the company and each shareholder.
+The company’s constitution has the effect of a statutory contract between the company and each shareholder.
 The constitution typically contains provisions dealing with the powers of the company, issue and transfer of shares, members and directors’ meetings, appointment and renewal of directors and dividend procedures.
-The company’s constitution will usually be supplemented by board and board committee charters, corporate governance policies and other internal frameworks which further define the relationship between the company, the board, management and the company’s shareholders.
+The company’s constitution will usually be supplemented by board and board committee charters, corporate governance policies and other internal frameworks.

 In the absence of express constitutional provisions, shareholders are not able to direct the board in the exercise of its powers to manage the affairs of the company.
 As set out above in 3.1 Bodies or Functions Involved in Governance and Management, company constitutions generally vest all powers of management in the board (and authorise the board to delegate those powers to management).
 Accordingly, the principal rights of shareholders to exert control over the company are to appoint or remove the directors or to amend the company’s constitution.

-A shareholder or shareholders holding more than 5% of the voting shares are able to requisition that a shareholders meeting be held or, at their own cost, can convene a shareholders meeting to consider any resolution validly within the power of shareholders.
+A shareholder or shareholders holding more than 5% of the voting shares can requisition a shareholders meeting or, at their own cost, convene a shareholders' meeting, to consider any resolution validly within the power of shareholders.
 Either 100 shareholders together or any one or more shareholders holding more than 5% of the voting shares can also requisition that a resolution be put to the next general meeting convened by the board (provided it is at least two months after the requisition).

 Shareholders have limited rights to demand access to information under the Corporations Act in the absence of a court order to inspect the books of the company.
 At common law, shareholders also have limited rights to inspect the books of a company, unless that inspection is necessary in relation to a specific dispute or question (and is only then granted to such extent as may be necessary for that purpose).

-Major shareholders by virtue of the size of their shareholding are often able to engage further with management and the board and exercise a higher degree of control over how the company is managed.
-Major shareholders will often seek to appoint directors to the board of a company to effectively act as their spokespersons and to represent and protect their interests in the company.
+Major shareholders are often able to exercise a higher degree of control over how the company is managed and will often seek to appoint directors that effectively act as their spokespersons and represent and protect their interests in the company.